S8A/s8a.github.io/_drafts/links-and-thoughts-008.md

 [^fn-1]: Read, for example, [_How important is the elite in wokeism?_](https://www.josephbronski.com/p/how-important-is-the-elite-in-wokeism), a brief article in which Bronski states the mutational load hypothesis as follows: "Leftism is a psychological defect caused by high mutational load induced by the low selection pressures of modernity."
 He provides various graphs and links to studies that purportedly support the hypothesis.
 [^fn-2]: In a footnote, the author clarifies that the technical definition of mutational load focuses on mutations that are deleterious to fitness, but in this case he is referring to "_de novo_ mutations that degrade function (adaption execution) rather than fitness (number of surviving offspring)."
 Presumably, Bronski is using the term in the same manner.
 [^fn-3]: As the author explains, the increase in mutational load was mostly due to drastically decreased child mortality, which reduces purifying selection, while the other possible cause, increased paternal age, didn't play a significant role.
-The author points out that paternal age surprisingly didn’t increase across the board throughout the 20th century.
+The author points out that paternal age surprisingly didn't increase across the board throughout the 20th century.
 While people in the early 20th century started having children earlier, they also continued to have them for longer, so the average paternal age stayed roughly constant.
 [^fn-4]: In a footnote, the author says that, for the purposes of the article, leftism is defined as "the decay of group-selected behavior," and he lists the following as indicators of leftism: "Feminism (particularly the decline of absolute monogamy and the loosening of sexual restraints on women), irreligiosity, lowered ethnocentrism, socialism, and promotion of sexual deviancy."
 In other words, he defines leftism as anti-civilizational beliefs and behavior, which I find not only amusing but also very accurate.
 [^fn-5]: "The name is a reference to the 1986 [_Challenger_ shuttle disaster](https://en.wikipedia.org/w/index.php?title=Space_Shuttle_Challenger_disaster&oldid=1238602171), a catastrophe caused by the failure of [O-rings](https://en.wikipedia.org/w/index.php?title=O-ring&oldid=1229211936)." &ndash; [O-ring theory of economic development](https://en.wikipedia.org/w/index.php?title=O-ring_theory_of_economic_development&oldid=1196934817), Wikipedia.
 [^fn-6]: People who know me are aware of the importance of the events of 2020 to my ideological development.
 I won't elaborate here.
+[^fn-7]: Here, the author links to the article [_When few do great harm_](https://inquisitivebird.xyz/p/when-few-do-great-harm) by Inquisitive Bird, which I featured on [June's _Links and Thoughts_ post]({% link _posts/2024-06-30-links-and-thoughts-006.md %}).